The Real Estate Law Review: Germany

-In 2020, the German real estate market continued to benefit from a combination of unceasingly low interest rate policies and the volatility of financial markets, generally maintaining the appetite of investors for investments in safe, stable assets such as real estate, and safe, stable countries such as Germany.
+In 2021, the German real estate market continued to benefit for another year in a row from ongoing low interest rate policies, generally maintaining the appetite of investors for investments in safe, stable assets such as real estate, and safe, stable countries such as Germany.

-The main focus of investors has remained on the metropolitan areas of Berlin, Cologne, Düsseldorf, Frankfurt, Hamburg, Munich and Stuttgart with a slightly decreasing interest in Berlin due to particularly strict regulations for residential premises (see Section VII.iv).
-Due to a lack of available assets in prime cities and locations and the appetite for slightly higher yields, various second-tier cities and locations are still seeing an increasing level of interest.
+The main focus of investors has remained on the metropolitan areas of Berlin, Cologne, Düsseldorf, Frankfurt, Hamburg, Munich and Stuttgart.
+Due to a lack of available assets in prime cities and locations and the appetite for slightly higher yields, a large number of second-tier cities and locations are still seeing an increasing level of interest.

 Pension funds, international private equity funds, (listed) real estate corporations, real estate investment trusts (REITs) and sovereign wealth funds, private investors, family offices and insurance companies are all important market participants.

-Market activity and investment volumes have overall still been strong across most asset classes in 2020, including in particular residential portfolios and logistics properties.
-The investment in other commercial real estate slowed down in early to mid-2020 mostly due to the covid-19 pandemic, but increased again in the third and fourth quarters 2020.
-Prices in general have still been rising, mainly based on the increasing prices for residential properties and also for offices and logistics, whereas in particular retail and hotel premises have suffered as a result of the covid-19 pandemic.
+Market activity and investment volumes have overall still been strong across most asset classes in 2021, including in particular residential portfolios and logistics properties.
+The investment in other commercial real estate slowed down in 2020, mostly due to uncertainties at the beginning of the covid-19 pandemic; however, investment increased again and, during 2021, it remained at a high level.
+Prices in general have still been rising, mainly based on the increasing prices for residential, offices and logistics properties.

 The acquisition of land by a non-EU entity may be subject to review by the Federal Ministry for Economic Affairs and Energy if it is part of an investment in a German company that may raise public order- or security-related concerns in certain sectors, for example, critical infrastructure.
 In line with the new EU FDI Screening Regulation, the German legislator may also provide for the screening of foreign direct investments in real estate crucial for the use of critical infrastructure, irrespective of an investment in a German company.

-Since 2020, foreign corporations have to be registered with their economic beneficiaries in the German transparency register when committing to acquire real estate in Germany.
-Obligations (including reporting obligations) for notaries and real estate agents when suspecting money-laundering were already tightened in 2019.
+Foreign corporations have to be registered with their economic beneficiaries in the German transparency register when committing to acquire real estate in Germany (whether by way of direct asset deals or indirectly via share deals).
+From 1 August 2021, this has also applied to all German private legal entities and registered partnerships irrespective of a specific (real estate) activity.
+Obligations (including reporting obligations) for notaries, legal advisers and real estate agents when suspecting money laundering were already tightened in 2019 and have been further tightened from the beginning of 2021.
 Cross-border money transfers must be reported under the provisions of the Foreign Trade Act and Foreign Trade Ordinance for statistical purposes.
 Since 2020, investors or their intermediaries may also have to report cross-border tax arrangements with regard to the acquisition of real estate and its financing if certain hallmarks are present.